(and scientists in training)

 Sign up as a mentor and answer some questions about yourself.

-Wait for an invitation to virtually talk with a group of students.
-Teachers and other group leaders will search the database for mentors and contact you to explain the mentoring event they are planning.
+Wait for an invitation to virtually talk with a group of students or individual mentee.
+Teachers and mentees will search the database for mentors and contact you to explain the mentoring event they are planning.

 Decide if the invitation is a good match for your interests and availability.
 If so- enjoy!** If not, decline and wait for another opportunity.